Excellent Black-Owned Restaurants in San Francisco | San Francisco Travel

 Osteria Bella

-Here, you can get delectable pizzas and antipasto plates.
+Dive into delectable pizzas and antipasto plates at this Richmond eatery.
 Osteria Bella is also known for its wide selection of vermouth, giving you endless cocktail options.

-You can create your own tacos at Taqueria Los Mayos.
+You can create your own tacos at Taqueria Los Mayas.
 They are known for their panuchos, crispy tacos that are a specialty of the Yucatan.

 Tastebuds